stringparser/parth/readme.md

  - `regexp`: an object with one key per `depth` of the path.
  - `masterRE` : array containing a regular expression for each `depth`.

-NOTES:

-When paths are set they are classified according to their `depth`, look at the `argv` array returned when giving two arguments.
+> When paths are set they are classified according to their `depth`

 ## why